Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 Standard

-- Price: Approximately $225–$245/month (annual) for the base seat
+- Price: Approximately $225–$245/month (annual) for one user

-- Per-user fee: ~$29–$39/month per additional user beyond the base
+- Per-user fee: ~$29–$39/month for each extra user

 - What’s included: Unlimited jobs, scheduling, dispatching, invoicing, client portal, QuickBooks Online sync, basic reporting, online booking